 This is a deep dig into your manuscript's structure and content.
-Some people call this Developmental Editing.
+Some people call this Developmental Editing; others, Manuscript Critique or Evaluation.
 It is not polishing the text at the sentence and word levels—that's Copyediting (see the following description).

-In this type of editing, I analyze the manuscript, noting in an editorial letter whether you address your chosen audience in a consistent and effective tone and whether your arguments build to a logical conclusion.
+In this type of editing, I analyze the manuscript, noting in an editorial letter whether you address your chosen audience in a consistent and effective manner and whether your arguments build to a logical conclusion.
 If reorganizing chapters or sections can improve flow and sense, I suggest how to move text and then smooth it into a cohesive whole that supports your premise.
 I suggest how you might rewrite passages that wander off course or out of focus.
-In comments in the manuscript, I demonstrate how to troubleshoot problem areas, clarify meaning, eliminate jargon, include transitions, and polish the language.
-Together, we extricate your central message from layers of wordiness and ambiguity, all while preserving your distinct voice.
+In comments in the manuscript, I demonstrate how to troubleshoot problem areas, clarify meaning, eliminate jargon, and include transitions.
+Together, we extricate your central message and take the reader on a learning journey, all while preserving your distinct voice.

 I annotate the manuscript using Word's Comments feature and provide an in-depth editorial letter that includes actionable suggestions for revision.

 In Copyediting, I focus on grammar, usage, spelling, and mechanics and how to improve them, with clarity, correctness, and consistency foremost.
 I declutter the text, invigorate the verbs, question ambiguity, and implement the chosen style, editing citations, notes, bibliographies, and reference lists along the way to prepare your manuscript for publication.